enag11/hello-world/README.md

 # hello-world
 Getting to know Git
-I'm a wif and mother, I enjoy running, biking an photography.
+I'm a wife and mother, I enjoy running, biking an photography.